ontohub/ontohub/README.md

     apt-get update
     apt-get install hets-core subversion

-If you need the latest nightly build, just update hets:
+If you need the latest nightly build, just update hets (assure you have a working internet connection):

     hets -update

 Configuration
 -------------

+### Change secret token

+    rake secret

+... and save it into `config/initializers/secret_token.rb`.

 ### Hets environment variables